serverscom/gyros/README.md

 # Gyros

-Gyros is a Ruby library designed to simplify data handling, specifically focusing on streamlining data filtering processes.
-This library provides an intuitive way to manage and query data efficiently.
+Gyros is a powerful Ruby library designed to simplify data handling and querying.
+It provides a flexible and intuitive way to build complex queries dynamically while keeping your code clean and maintainable.

 ## Installation